 Until the 1970s, when LGBT publishing first began and activists like Barbara Gittings pushed for representation in libraries, the few queer books available were limited mostly to anti-gay medical texts.
 So as the first wave of bookstores like Giovanni’s Room opened, getting ahold of quality LGBT titles was a necessity.
 According to Hermance, “Every book in the store from 1973 into 1976 the owners had bought for cash at a wholesaler in the West Village, where Craig Rodwell helped them pick out the few dozen titles available on gay subjects.”
 When Hermance and Arleen Olshan bought Giovanni’s Room in 1976, the two continued to make trips to New York and received the same guidance. “[Craig] knew everything, really.”

-As the first of its kind, the shop served as part-bookstore and part-meeting space, housing meetings for the Homophile Youth Movement and a bulletin board for group and event listings.
-On the shelves were titles ranging from lesbian pulp fiction to poetry to psychiatric texts that disputed the anti-gay establishment.
+As the first of its kind, the shop served as part-bookstore and part-meeting space, hosting gatherings for the Homophile Youth Movement and keeping a bulletin board for group and event listings.
+On the shelves were titles ranging from lesbian pulp fiction to poetry to psychiatric writings that disputed the bigoted medical establishment.
 Broidy, who co-organized the first gay pride march along with Rodwell, remembers well the Alma Routsong novel “Patience and Sarah,” which generated excitement at the time “because nobody died at the end.”

 Within a few years, the shop increased its offerings and Rodwell opened a second store on Christopher Street in Greenwich Village, right in the center of the city’s gay beating heart and surrounded by the counterculture that infused the activism of the era.
 Visitors included locals and tourists, people from abroad and writers such as Tennessee Williams and Patricia Nell Warren, who gave readings.